Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 The behaviours above characterise a well-functioning, effective team.
 It is not a type of team.
 It may be better or worse than other teams in the extent of actual teamwork.

 Therefore, I cannot answer the question posed above concerning the team’s function as a team.
-It would be possible to measure the extent to which a team is functioning well.
-Indeed, there are many such measures of uncertain validity. (here) It may be possible to improve teamwork after team assessment. (here) It is not possible to classify teams in terms of different processes or observed within the group.
+It would be possible to measure the extent to which a group functions well.
+Indeed, there are many such measures of uncertain validity. (here) It may be possible to improve teamwork after team assessment. (here) Classifying teams in terms of different processes or observed within the group is impossible.

-Answer three – role of team within network.
+Answer three - role of the team in larger network of teams

 The third matter to consider is the place of a specific rehabilitation team within (a) the whole health and social care system and (b) within the complex team constructed around a patient.
 In both contexts, a rehabilitation team may have different roles concerning different patients.